EnigmaCurry/d.rymcg.tech/wireguard/README.md

 and `ip` commands directly, requiring no further dependencies.
 This script is designed for the use case where you want to route ALL non-local (non-LAN) traffic, of the entire machine, through the VPN, which is typical of consumer privacy shields.
+If you want configure it so only *some* routes go over the VPN, while others remain on your native connection, you can customize the `WG_PEER_ALLOWED_IPS` variable (see the comments in [vpn.sh](vpn.sh) for details.)

-Simply copy the settings from your peer config (`make show-wireguard-peers`) into the variables at the top of the script ([vpn.sh](vpn.sh)) and then run the script to start the VPN:
+Simply copy all of the settings shown from your peer config (`make show-wireguard-peers`) into the variables at the top of the script ([vpn.sh](vpn.sh)) and then run the script to start the VPN: